Use the VMware resource recommendations as a starting point for vRealize Automation deployment planning.

 Distributed Execution Manager Configuration

 In general, locate distributed execution managers (DEMs) as close as possible to the model manager host.
 The DEM Orchestrator must have strong network connectivity to the model manager at all times.
+By default, the installer places DEM Orchestrators alongside the Manager Service.
 Create two DEM Orchestrator instances, one for failover, and two DEM Worker instances in your primary data center.